CPK Insurance

 • Commercial auto minimum liability in Iowa is $20,000/$40,000/$15,000, which matters for trucks used to move drywall, tools, and supplies between job locations.

-• Iowa requires businesses to maintain proof of general liability coverage for most commercial leases, so drywall contractors often need a certificate ready before signing or renewing space.
+• Most commercial leases in Iowa require proof of general liability coverage, so drywall contractors often need a certificate ready before signing or renewing space.

 • Coverage decisions are overseen by the Iowa Insurance Division, so policy forms, limits, and endorsements should be reviewed against Iowa buying requirements.